kratisto/docs/pages/public_cloud/ai_machine_learning/gi_04_training_FAQ/guide.pt-pt.md

 > > Your AI Task might be in this state for 2 main reasons:
 > >
 > > * You are using an external registry and the image is taking longer to pull.
 Potential resolution: wait a bit longer for the AI Tool to pull the external image or recompile the image on an [OVHcloud managed Registry](/links/public-cloud/managed-private-registry).
 > > * The AI Tool is waiting for resources to be available.
-Potential resolution: try to launch the job with less resources or wait for resources to be available.
+Potential resolution: try to launch the job with fewer resources or wait for resources to be available.
 > >
 > Why can't I access my AI Solution UI?
 > > Make sure your AI Task is in a `RUNNING` state and that your UI is exposed either on the default port or that you specified the correct port in your URL (see [public ports](/pages/public_cloud/ai_machine_learning/training_guide_01_capabilities#quotas-per-public-cloud-project)).